-The people of India think “Atithi Prabhu Deva”.
-Means, guests are gods and they treat travelers like gods.
+The people of India think “Atithi Devo Bhava”.
+This means, guests are gods and they treat travelers like gods.
 This highly populated country had been ruled by many different rulers around the world and got a multi-colored culture.
 In food habits, India is different from any other portion in the world.
 Travelers around the world desire to travel there to enjoy the diversification, balanced weather, and amicable hosting and want to learn what Indian eat.

 If you’re interested in India or you want to visit for business purposes or stay for a long time in this country, you’ll need to know about their people, beliefs, culture, lifestyle, architectural monuments, and foods.